FlexMeasures/tsc/SECURITY.md

 Please report any vulnerabilities to nicolas@seita.nl.

 We value your expertise.
-Howver, currently we have no bug bounty program or similar.
+However, currently we have no bug bounty program or similar.